chromium/hterm/doc/KeyboardBindings.md

 * Ctrl+*+M will match all Ctrl+M combinations (regardless of Alt, Meta, or Shift keys), except for keys with more specific bindings (e.g. it will not match Ctrl+Alt+M here).
+* Ctrl+Tab will send `Ctrl-x o` sequence, which is alternative `other-window` key for Emacs when ctrl-tab does not work.

 ```
 {